dfahlander/remotable/README.md

 # @remotable
-A minimalistic remoting decorator for isomorphic / universal javascript functions running on Browser, Server, WebWorker or ServiceWorker
+The smallest and prettiest way to run javascript code on remote nodes.

-Work in progress.
-Still no code.
-All is in my brain, but it should work as described below.
+Work in progress...

 ## Sample